japublicspot/PostGen/README.md

 Connor Wlodarczak

 ##Description
+This program was created as a project for a Programming Languages class as a way to research and learn about the PostScript language.

 This is a basic interpreter that acts as a state machine to generate a PostScript file from a series of user-inputted commands.